SystemsApproach/5G/ran.rst

 addition to RRM control, this includes all the SON applications.

-Turning to the outer two control loops, the Near RT-RIC opens the possibility of policy-based RAN control, whereby interrupts (exceptions) to these policies would signal the need for the outer loop to become involved.
-These policies would then be delivered to the Near RT-RIC from the Management Plane over the A1 interface.
-For example, one can imagine developing learning-based controls, where the inference engines for these controls would run as part applications on the Near RT-RIC, and their non-realtime learning counterparts would run elsewhere.
-The Non-RT RIC would then interact with the Near-RT RIC to deliver relevant operator policies from the Management Plane to the Near RT-RIC.
+Turning to the outer two control loops, the Near RT-RIC opens the possibility of introducing policy-based RAN control, whereby interrupts (exceptions) to operator-defined policies would signal the need for the outer loop to become involved.
+For example, one can imagine developing learning-based controls, where the inference engines for these controls would run as applications on the Near RT-RIC, and their non-realtime learning counterparts would run elsewhere.
+The Non-RT RIC would then interact with the Near-RT RIC to deliver relevant operator policies from the Management Plane to the Near RT-RIC over the A1 interface.

 Finally, you may be wondering why there is an O-RAN Alliance in the first place, given that 3GPP is already the standardization body